shenawy29/oxyboy/README.md

 Oxyboy is a partially-implemented Gameboy emulator written in Rust, using WebGPU and Egui/Eframe for rendering and window handling.
 This is a work-in-progress project.
 While many games run, not all of them do, due to the lack of MBC1 emulation.

-To find games, go to emulatorgames.net.

-Here is the link for the tetris ROM: https://www.emulatorgames.net/roms/gameboy-color/tetris/
+To find games, go to [emulatorgames.net](https://emulatorgames.net).
+[Here](https://www.emulatorgames.net/roms/gameboy-color/tetris/) is link for Tetris.

 <p align="center">
   <img title="Oxyboy running on Linux natively." alt="Oxyboy running on Linux natively." src="https://github.com/user-attachments/assets/78d53ed7-e630-494b-b766-2ba345269d61" width="45%">